Travelling on toll roads

 - To check the cost for a specific toll road, see toll costs by road.

-If you have a tag or pass, toll road fees will be charged automatically using your chosen payment method.
+If you open a toll account or set up a pass, you can pay for toll road fees automatically using your chosen payment method.

 You can pay a toll notice or check for unpaid toll trips online: